Truck Driving as a Small Business Investment

 For truck drivers who have been working on the long road for a while, local trucking jobs might seem relatively tempting.
 Really, it all depends on perspective.
-Long-distance jobs tend to pay more, however, they come with the obligation to spend an extended amount of time away from home.
+Long-distance jobs tend to pay more.
+However, they come with the obligation to spend an extended amount of time away from home.
 Local trucking jobs essentially guarantee that you’ll be home every night.
-However, certain local jobs tend to demand that the driver will be available to work weekends, and you’ll have to wake up extremely early for work.
+That said, certain local jobs tend to demand that the driver will be available to work weekends, and you’ll have to wake up extremely early for work.
 Consider your own personal position when deciding between these two types of trucker jobs.

 Truck Drivers as Small Business Owners